 AGM 2017The 20th AGM of the Group will take place at 1400 hrs on Sunday 30th April 2017 in the Glaslyn Room of the Ganolfan, Porthmadog.
-The Agenda and Mintues of the Previous meeting have already been distributed to members.
-To download the financial statements click here
+The Agenda and Minutes of the previous meeting have already been distributed to members.

 Ghosts of AberglaslynThis latest publication from the Group is now on sale.
 The new book by John Manners tells the fascinating story of the Porthmadog, Beddgelert and South Snowdon Railway.
 It tells of the aspirations, the politics and the achievements of the company which never ran a train but nevertheless left its mark on the later WHR.
 To order by post, print out the Order Form or better still, order online from our Sales page.